chipbk10/Scripts/iOS.md

 #### Carthage directory
 - Build 		# built frameworks
 - Checkouts 	# source code

+#### Notes
-			# Carthage maintains its own internal cache (database) of dependency repositories,
+- Carthage maintains its own internal cache (database) of dependency repositories,
-			# so it doesn’t have to clone the same source multiple times for different projects.
+- so it doesn’t have to clone the same source multiple times for different projects.

 ````
 carthage update                                           # clone the repositories (dependencies), then build each dependency into a framework